bmonews2018/info/en-US/info/seafarer.md

 ### 2.6.
 I have applied for a particular job in the app, how do they know if they have been shortlisted?
 How long does it take?

 You will be notified in the notification bar if you have been shortlisted by employer.
 Tap on the bell icon on top right of screen to view notification bar.
 Duration is dependent on how fast employer.
-If you have been shortlisted by employer, you will be notified in the notification bar (top right corner Bell icon).
-To check for an applied job , tap on Jobs > Applied.
+If you have been shortlisted by employer, you will be notified in the notification bar (top right corner bell icon).
+To check for an applied job , tap on "**Jobs**" > "**Applied**".

 ### 2.7.
 If I’m not satisfied with the job I applied for, can I cancel the application?